-Our easy Instant Pot salmon recipe (or made in Ninja Foodi) is healthy and quick way to steam fish to flaky tender bites.
-Using fresh fillets with skin on you can add vegetables or potatoes too for a complete one pot meal!
+Our easy Instant Pot salmon recipe is a healthy quick way to steam a fish to flaky and tender.
+Using fresh fillets with skin on or cooking frozen salmon, you can add vegetables or potatoes too for a complete one pot meal!

 This is one of our favorite Instant Pot recipes on our site because you only need 2 ingredients with seasonings of your choice.
 Packed with protein, it is a low carb one pot meal for two we love.